LylChun/EPGminer/README.md

 ## Demo

-For a demo of `EPGminer` with instructions, expected output, and expected run time, please see the “EPGminerDemo” vignette found [here](https://lylchun.github.io/EPGminer/articles/EPGminerDemo.html)
+For a demo of `EPGminer` with instructions, expected output, and expected run time, please see the “EPGminerDemo” vignette which can be found on the package website [here](https://lylchun.github.io/EPGminer/articles/EPGminerDemo.html)

 The vignette may also be accessed in R via: